UNICEFECAR/USupport-mobile/README.md

 1. Click on the top left it say React-Codegen
    ![Alt text](https://usupport-staging.s3.eu-central-1.amazonaws.com/xcode-codegen.jpeg)
-1. On the pane that appears find the React-Codegen
+1. On the pane that appears find the React-Codegen Pod and click on it
    ![Alt text](https://usupport-staging.s3.eu-central-1.amazonaws.com/xcode-codegen2.jpeg)
-1. On the right, find the iOS Deployment Target and change it to iOS 13.0
+1. On the right, find the iOS Deployment Target in the "Deployment" section and change it to iOS 13.0

 # Useful links